 The benefits of a health savings account

 For eligible individuals, HSAs offer a tax-advantaged way to set aside funds (or have their employers do so) to meet future medical needs.
-Here are the key tax benefits of a health savings account:
+Employees can’t be enrolled in Medicare or claimed on someone else’s tax return.

 - Contributions that participants make to an HSA are deductible, within limits.